-Board Committee Chairman of the Board since April 2004.
-Member of the Audit and Corporate Governance Committee since September 2006.
+Board Committee Memberships Chairman of the Board.
+Chairman of the Nominating Committee and member of the Audit and Corporate Governance Committee and Compensation Committee.

-Qualifications & Mr. Lanza's extensive operating history in the industry and detailed knowledge of the Company, Attributes combined with his experience as a chairman and director of numerous publicly traded and private semiconductor companies, serves the Company well in his role as our Chairman and as a director.
+Qualifications & Attributes Mr. Lanza's extensive operating history in the industry and detailed knowledge of the Company, combined with his experience as a chairman and director of numerous publicly traded and private semiconductor companies, serves the Company well in his role as our Chairman and as a director.

-Kimon W. Michaels, Ph.D.
+Kimon W. Michaels, Ph.
+D.

-Age 50
+Age 51

 Director Since; Class 1995; Class II

 Business Experience and Education Dr. Michaels, one of our founders, has served as our Vice President, Products and Solutions since July 2010.
 Dr. Michaels served as our Vice President, Design for Manufacturability from June 2007 through June 2010.
 Prior to that, Dr. Michaels served as our Vice President, Field Operations for Manufacturing Process Solutions from January 2006 through May 2007.
 From March 1993 through December 2005, he served in various vice presidential capacities at PDF.
 He also served as Chief Financial Officer from November 1995 to July 1998.
 Dr. Michaels received a B.S. in Electrical Engineering, an M.S.
 E.C.E. and a Ph.D.
 E.C.E. from Carnegie Mellon University.

 Board Committee Memberships None

 Qualifications & Attributes Dr. Michaels provides the Board with unique insight regarding Company-wide issues as an executive of the Company in various leadership capacities and levels of operations, and as a co-founder of the Company.
 This experience provides the Board with invaluable insight into Company operations.

+Continuing Class III Dire ector: